awsdocs/amazon-rds-user-guide/doc_source/CHAP_Limits.md

 **Maximum database connections**
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_Limits.html)

+The following example shows how to calculate `max_connections` for a MariaDB or MySQL DB instance using the db\.m5\.xlarge instance class\. `DBInstanceClassMemory` is 16 GiB, or 17,179,869,184 bytes\.
+That divided by 12,582,880 = 1365 connections maximum\.

 For MariaDB and MySQL DB instances, setting the `max_connections` parameter to a large value might cause a DB instance to be placed in the **incompatible\-parameters** status\.
 For more information, see [Diagnosing and resolving incompatible parameters status for a memory limit](CHAP_Troubleshooting.md#CHAP_Troubleshooting.incompatible-parameters-memory)\.